hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    by And and later exorsised by the Mannis.
 With some remnants of magic and magnets they throw the demon through a portal in the Doorway Cave to the Todash.
-After that Sussanah decides to stay at Calla as a sister of Oriza, and maybe marries someone there to become the new matriach, since Talitha had no descendants.
+After that Sussanah decides to stay at Calla as a sister of Oriza, and maybe become the new matriach, since Talitha had no descendants, the sisters will hold elections.
+The town folk complain that the Gunslinger intervention was for worse, more people died, and now the town must be rebuilt.
+He is asked to leave and never come back.
 5. **The Waste lands**.
-Roland returns to the North Central Positronics Dogan, with help of Andy, they open the locked door.
+Roland returns to the North Central Positronics Dogan, and with help of Andy, opens the locked door.
 A terminal tells is connected with Lud, where the wolfs come from.
 That is where the beam starts.
 We learn a bit about the myth of the guardians.
 They leave to Outer-World with Black thirteen.
 In Lud, we enjoy all the post-apocaliptic cyberpunk goodness ala